al66/imicros-auth/README.md

 })
 ```
 #### me
 For REST call via API.
-Must be authorized by token - ctx.meta.user.id is then filled and this user is returned.
+Must be authorized by token - ctx.meta.user.id is then filled and the user is returned.
 ```js
 broker.call("users.me", param).then(user => {
     // in case of a successful call it returns